 Get the Flash Player to see this player.

 At Delft University of Technology Prof. Emile Hendriks and his PhD and master students Fei Fei and Javier have developed a human-computer interface based on body pose recognition.
 In live video stream, they detect body postures by matching human torso models.
 Note that this demonstrator does use a single standard camera, no Kinect or other depth sensors.
-Pose classifiers, trained on model parameters in perClass, are then quickly exported for execution in a real-time posture recognition demo written in C++ and OpenCV.
+Pose recognition, trained on model parameters in perClass, are then quickly exported for execution in a real-time posture recognition demo written in C++ and OpenCV.

 "We have used perClass for design and evaluation of a real-time pose classifier. perClass is a very valuable and flexible tool and made our life much easier.
 Also the support was very good.
 I can recommend it to every pattern recognition system designer." -- Dr.Emile Hendriks, Associate professor, TU Delft.